What Is ROAS?

 Why Is Return On Ad Spend Important?

-ROAS is the leading KPI that shows how much money your advertising is generating.
-It also helps you forecast whether your efforts are on the right track.
-Your return on ad spend should help you
+ROAS is the leading KPI that indicates how much money advertising is generating.
+It also helps UA or campaign managers forecast whether their efforts are on the right track.
+Return on ad spend should help them

 - support ad spend increases and campaign budget changes